mauriciabad/Automata-App/doc/report.md

 ### Continuous Integration

-The project also has Continuous Integration configured in [GitHub](https://github.com/) with [Travis](https://travis-ci.org/) and [Netlify](https://www.netlify.com/).
+The project also has Continuous Integration configured in with GitHub Actions.

-Every commit triggers a build in Travis and Netlify.

-> Travis runs ESLint and doesn't let you merge failing branches.

-> Netlify builds the site and deploys it to https://automata-app.netlify.com/ 100% automatically and free.
-This makes me forget about deploying the app, it's always up-to-date.

 ## Other contributions